 The Windows Preinstallation Environment is majorly used for troubleshooting, performing recovery operations, installing a Windows operating system, and so on.
-Windows PE is a lightweight version of Windows that provides minimal options and is mostly used to prepare a device for the installation of a loaded OS.
+Windows PE is a lightweight version of Windows that provides minimal options and is mostly used to prepare a device to install a loaded OS.
 If you have never worked on the Windows Recovery Environment, then don't worry.
 In this post, we will make you familiar with Windows PE and its basic functioning.

-Windows PE, which stands for Windows Preinstallation Environment, is a lightweight OS with limited features.
-Mostly, it is used to perform a recovery operation, copy disk images, initiate a setup, etc. Needless to say, one can't use Windows PE as a primary OS.
-It was originally developed to replace MS-DOS booting with ready to boot environments that can be loaded from CDs, DVDs, USB flash drives, etc.
+Windows PE, stands for Windows Pre-installation Environment, is a lightweight OS with limited features.
+Mostly, it is used to perform a recovery operation, copy disk images, initiate a setup, etc. One can't use Windows PE as a primary OS.
+It was originally developed to replace MS-DOS booting with ready-to-boot environments that can be loaded from CDs, DVDs, USB flash drives, etc.

 Today, the Windows recovery environment can be downloaded for free as it is a part of WAIK (Windows Automated Installation Kit).
 The first release of Windows PE was for the XP environment.
 Currently, the Windows PE 10 version is in use (for Windows 10).

 Installing Windows: One of the major objectives of Windows PE is to provide a secure environment for its users to install the relevant Windows operation system.
 It has a dedicated graphical tool that sets up an ideal environment to install Windows.